UNIVERSE-HPC/course-material/high_performance_computing/supercomputing/04_practical.md

 ## What about viewing the file *without* copying?

-Another way to view this file more directly without having to copy it is to install X window client installed on your local machine and then log into the remote machine with X forwarding enabled.
+Another way to view this file on an HPC resource more directly without having to copy it is to install X window client installed on your local machine and then log into the remote machine with X forwarding enabled.
 Covering this in detail is beyond the scope of this course, although the ARCHER2 [documentation on connecting](https://docs.archer2.ac.uk/user-guide/connecting/#logging-in) has some information.
 ::::

 ::::challenge{id=sc_practical_pr.1 title="Submit sharpen to a compute node"}

 ## Submitting to a compute node

+**To be able to run the job submission examples in this segment, you'll need to either have access to ARCHER2, or an HPC infrastructure running the Slurm job scheduler and knowledge of how to configure job scripts for submission.**

 Write a Slurm script to run sharpen on a compute node, and submit it.